How do I make a winning profile on LinkedIn?

 You can accomplish this many ways.
 As I mentioned above, you can allow others to leave you recommendations (that might also mention how great you are to work with), and the general tone of your profile can tell people that you are friendly, open to working with them, and ready to help them.

-Thus, profiles with almost no content, no picture, no banner picture, and minimal explanation do nothing to let others know that you are a hard-working, flexible person who is wiling to help others and their organization grow.
+Thus, profiles with almost no content, no picture, no banner picture, and minimal explanation do nothing to let others know that you are a hard-working, flexible person who is willing to help others and their organization grow.

 Should I have a photo on my LinkedIn profile?
 And if so, should it be a professional headshot?